'Everything is at stake' as world gathers for climate talks

 “The unhealthy choices that are killing our planet are killing our people as well,” said Dr. Maria Neira, director of public health and environment at the World Health Organization.

-“We are still on track for climate catastrophe,” United Nations Secretary-General Antonio Guterres said Tuesday, even after some countries' recent emission pledges.
+"(The world is) still careening towards climate catastrophe,” U.N.
+Secretary-General Antonio Guterres said Friday, even after some countries' recent emission pledges.
+“There is a serious risk that Glasgow will not deliver.”

-For months, United Nations officials have touted three concrete goals for these negotiations to succeed:
+For months, U.N. officials have touted concrete goals for these negotiations to succeed:

 — Rich countries should contribute $100 billion a year in aid to poor countries.